nf-core/website/sites/main-site/src/content/events/2025/SIG_animalgenomics_Jan.md

 ---

 January 2025 meeting of the [_#animal-genomics_ special interest group](/special-interest-groups/animal-genomics).
-For this meeting we will like to discuss with the community the section **"Tools and pipelines for livestock analysis"** of the [_The Elixir Domestic Animals Genome and Phenome Focus Group_](elixir-europe.org/focus-groups/domestic-animals-genome-phenome) white paper.
+For this meeting we would like to discuss with the community the section **"Tools and pipelines for livestock analysis"** of the [_The Elixir Domestic Animals Genome and Phenome Focus Group_](elixir-europe.org/focus-groups/domestic-animals-genome-phenome) white paper.
-For more background about the Elixir Focus Group please watch the recording of our [December Meeting](https://youtu.be/rpHk948ObZg) of read its abstract [here](/events/2024/SIG_animalgenomics_Dec).
+For more background about the Elixir Focus Group please watch the recording of our [December Meeting](https://youtu.be/rpHk948ObZg) or read its abstract [here](/events/2024/SIG_animalgenomics_Dec).